daviscook477/logistic-tanks/README.md

 # Features
 1. Passive provider tank acts like a passive provider chest but for fluids instead of items.
 2. Requester tank acts like a requester chest but for fluids instead of items.
-2. Smaller 1x1 variants of the passive provider tank and requester tank for providing/requesting fluids within a small footprint.
+2. Passive provider/requester variants of Anicha's 1x1 minibuffers for providing/requesting fluids within a small footprint.
 3. Set the filter on requester tanks to indicate what type of fluid they require.
     - The filter is set with a convenient side GUI when opening the tank GUI.
     - The filter may only be changed if the tank is empty - we don't want mixed fluid networks!